Interface modes in inspiralling neutron stars: A gravitational-wave probe of first-order phase transitions

 \textit{Resonance detectability}.--- With the mode calculation in hand, we want to quantify the extent to which the associated tidal resonance in a binary inspiral signal may be detectable.
 However, as the problem of tidal resonances is not yet completely formulated in general relativity, we resort to an approximation based on the Newtonian tidal interaction.
 The resonance occurs between the mode frequency $\omega$ and the orbital frequency $\Omega$ when (for modes with $|m| = 2$) $\omega \approx 2\Omega = 2\pi f$, where $f$ is the gravitational-wave frequency.
 The shift in orbital phase $\Delta \Phi$ due to the energy transfer to a mode during the inspiral of a binary with primary mass $M$ and component mass $M'$ can be estimated as \cite{1994MNRAS.270..611L} (see also Ref.~\cite{tidyn_paper})

 where $q = M' / M$ is the mass ratio.
-We assume that a similar expression applies in the relativistic case---although this admittedly remains to be justified by a detailed derivation---with the scaling based on the fully relativistic results for the star's mass and radius.
-The same assumptions were made in Refs.~\cite{2023PhRvD.108d3003H,2025MNRAS.536.1967C}.
+We assume that a similar expression applies in the relativistic case---although this admittedly remains to be justified by a detailed derivation---with the scaling based on the fully relativistic results for the star's mass and radius (see Refs.~\cite{2023PhRvD.108d3003H,2025MNRAS.536.1967C} for similar estimates).